-- 1. The permittee is required to notify the Department of Environmental Quality and the permitissuing authority in accordance with the requirements of Section III G as soon as he has knowledge of the discharge; - 2.
-Where a release enters a municipal separate storm sewer system (MS4), the permittee shall also notify the owner of the MS4 and the Department of Conservation and Recreation; and - 3.
-The stormwater pollution prevention plan required under Section II D of this permit must be reviewed to identify measures to prevent the reoccurrence of such releases and to respond to such releases, and the plan must be modified where appropriate. - F. Spills.
-This permit does not authorize the discharge of hazardous substances or oil resulting from an on-site spill. - G. Termination of permit coverage. - 1.
-The operator of the construction activity may only submit a notice of termination after one or more of the following conditions have been met:
+1. The operator is required to notify the Department of Environmental Quality and the permit-issuing authority in accordance with the requirements of Section III G as soon as he has knowledge of the discharge;

+2. Where a release enters a municipal separate storm sewer system (MS4), the operator shall also notify the operator of the MS4; and

+3. The stormwater pollution prevention plan required under Section II D of this permit must be reviewed by the operator to identify measures to prevent the reoccurrence of such releases and to respond to such releases, and the plan must be modified where appropriate within seven calendar days of knowledge of a release.

-- a.
-Final stabilization has been achieved on all portions of the site for which the operator is responsible; - b.
-Another operator has assumed control over all areas of the site that have not been finally stabilized; - c.
-Coverage under an alternative VPDES or VSMP permit has been obtained; or - d.
-For residential construction only, temporary stabilization has been completed and the residence has been transferred to the homeowner. - 2.
-The notice of termination must be submitted within 30 days of one of the conditions in Section I G 1 being met.
-Authorization to discharge terminates seven days after the notice of termination is submitted. - 3.
-The notice of termination shall be signed in accordance with Section III K of this permit. - H. Water quality protection.
-The permittee must select, install, implement and maintain best management practices (BMPs) at the construction site that minimize pollutants in the discharge as necessary to meet applicable water quality standards.
-If there is evidence indicating that the stormwater discharges authorized by this permit are causing, have the reasonable potential to cause, or are contributing to an excursion above an applicable water quality standard, or are causing downstream pollution (as defined in this part), the permit-issuing authority may take appropriate enforcement action, may require the permittee to include and implement appropriate controls in the SWPPP to correct the problem, and/or may require the permittee to obtain an individual permit in accordance with 4VAC50-60-410 B 3.
+F. Spills.
+This permit does not authorize the discharge of hazardous substances or oil resulting from an on-site spill.

+G. Termination of permit coverage.
+Coverage under this permit may be terminated in accordance with 4VAC50-60-1160.

+H. Water quality protection.

+1. The operator must select, install, implement and maintain control measures at the construction site that minimize pollutants in the discharge as necessary to ensure that the operator's discharge does not cause or contribute to an excursion above any] applicable water quality standards.

+2. If it is determined by the permit-issuing authority in consultation with the State Water Control Board at any time that the operator's stormwater discharges have reasonable potential to cause or contribute to an excursion above any applicable water quality standard, the permit-issuing authority shall require the operator to:

+a.
+Modify control measures in accordance with Section II C to adequately address the identified water quality concerns;

+b.
+Submit valid and verifiable data and information that are representative of ambient conditions and indicate that the receiving water is attaining water quality standards; or c.
+Cease discharges of pollutants from construction activity and submit an individual permit application according to 4VAC50-60-410 B 3.

+All written responses required under this part must include a signed certification consistent with Section III K.